The Maiden Factor works with and supports a number of charities which fulfil the following criteria:

 During 2015 and 2016 we engaged with a number of schools who wanted to know how they could help and we gave the girls a project.
 We wanted to know how they thought we could ‘engage’ with schools and pupils in the countries that Maiden would be visiting on her world tour.
 We were also interested to know how they wanted to connect with Maiden, the tour, girls around the world and the project as a whole.

 The Maiden Message of Hope Relay was born.
 The idea is very simple and we believe will be very effective.
 A message of hope and solidarity will be sent by girls in the UK to girls around the world via Maiden.
 The message will be carried on each leg of Maiden’s world tour by two girls chosen by our supporting schools.
-The girls will then be chosen from schools at each stopover via our chosen charities and we will begin entries in September 2016.
+The girls will then be chosen from schools at each stopover via our chosen charities and we will begin entries in Spring 2018.

 The Message of Hope will then be carried around the world being passed from country to country and presented in a ceremony on the docks upon arrival at each of the stopovers.
 Each girl will add a message of hope and solidarity.